meeshkan/openapi-haskell/README.md

 # openapi-haskell

-Contains types for OpenAPI 3.0.0.
+Haskell types for OpenAPI 3.0.0.
 The types follow the following opinonated conventions and deviations from the standards:

 - For each OpenAPI object represented as `data`, provides the following:
   - a docstring showing how the constructor works